LuciferUchiha/georgerowlands.ch/content/garden/maths/linearAlgebra/matrices.md

 $$

 There are three different ways to think about matrix multiplication, the element view, the row view and the column view.
 The first way would be to think of how a single element in the resulting matrix is calculated.
 A single element in row $i$ and column $j$ is calculated as the sum of the products of the elements in the $i$-th row of the first matrix and the $j$-th column of the second matrix.
 Later on you will see that this is the dot product of the $i$-th row and the $j$-th column as vectors.

 {{< figure
+  src="/images/maths/matrixMultiplication.png"
+  alt="Calculating single elements at a time in matrix multiplication." caption="Calculating single elements at a time in matrix multiplication." width="400"
+>}}

+This can also be summarized as the "element-wise" view of matrix multiplication.

+{{< figure
   src="/images/maths/matrixMultiplicationElement.png"